ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 Let's say you want this function to be available from anywhere, because you call that during the page load but also from some AJAX response.

 When using Sprockets, all JavaScript is concatenated in one plain file and everything runs in the global scope.
 So you can call `initMap` from anywhere by default.
 This is really handy...
-BUT! there's is a problem: it bloats the global scope and you can have different modules using the same function causing name collision.
+BUT! there is a problem: it bloats the global scope and you can have different modules using the same function causing name collision.

 When using Webpack, each script is isolated so nothing changes the global scope by default and only exports the things you tell it to export (it could be a class, a function, an object, etc..., we can export multiple things too).
 This solves the problem of global scope contamination, but you won't be able to access the `initMap` function from anywhere since it's not exposed globally.